emran86/Google_play_store/README.md

 # Google_play_store
- This is ana analysis of apps on Google Play store and predicting whether an app will be succesful if launched in the store.
+ This is analysis of apps on Google Play store and predicting whether an app will be succesful if launched in the store.